 united basic economy restrictions

-United's Basic Economy is easily the worst among the major U.S. airlines.
+United's basic economy fares are easily the worst among the major U.S. airlines.
 And there are no signs that it will get any better.

 Unless if you're flying to Europe or other long-haul destinations, you won't get a carry-on bag.
-That alone is proof that United is merely looking to force flyers to pay up for a main cabin economy fare – generally another $60 to $70 or more on a round-trip ticket.
-Only JetBlue with its Blue Basic fares has matched this punitive policy.
+That alone is proof that United is hoping to force flyers to pay up for a main cabin economy fare – generally another $70 to $80 or more on a roundtrip ticket within the U.S. … and a whopping $200 over to Europe and back.

 These fares are a huge cash cow for United and other airlines.
 And unfortunately, basic economy fares are generally priced at what main cabin fares once were.
 On United and other airlines, you're paying the same amount but getting less with basic economy.